nojusus/write-ups/ctflearn/forensics/rubber_duck.md

-Download the file "RubberDuck.jpg" and run the command
+Download the provided file "RubberDuck.jpg" and run the command
 ```bash
 file RubberDuck.jpg
 ```